 How to contribute

 There are many ways to contribute to nodecg-io: logging bugs, submitting pull requests, reporting issues, and creating suggestions.
 You can also contribute to this documentation.

 First you'll need an installation of nodecg-io.
 Please refer to the installation guide and create a development installation.
-The cli asks you whether you want to clone the documentation.
+The CLI asks you whether you want to clone the documentation.
 It's highly recommended that you do that and update the documentation as you add new services or features.
-To be able to create Pull Requests you should fork the corresponding repositories and add them as a remote (update url for e.g. documentation repository):
+To be able to create Pull Requests you should fork the corresponding repositories and add them as a remote (update URL for e.g., documentation repository):

 git remote add fork https://github.com/[YOUR_USERNAME]/nodecg-io.git